The Life and Times of Hezekiah

 In II Chronicles, the writer not only gives more details about the reforms done by Hezekiah, he also focuses on the reforms effected in the areas of temple worship and national unity.

-3In the first year of his reign, in the first month, he opened the doors of the house of the Lord and repaired them.
-4Then he brought in the priests and the Levites, and gathered them in the East Square, 5and said to them: "Hear me, Levites!
-Now sanctify yourselves, sanctify the house of the Lord God of your fathers, and carry out the rubbish from the holy place.
-6For our fathers have trespassed and done evil in the eyes of the Lord our God; they have forsaken Him, have turned their faces away from the dwelling place of the Lord, and turned their backs on Him.
-7They have also shut up the doors of the vestibule, put out the lamps, and have not burned incense or offered burnt offerings in the holy place to the God of Israel.
-8Therefore the wrath of the Lord fell upon Judah and Jerusalem, and He has given them up to trouble, to desolation, and to jeering, as you see with your eyes.
-9For indeed, because of this our fathers have fallen by the sword; and our sons, our daughters, and our wives are in captivity.
-10Now it is in my heart to make a covenant with the Lord God of Israel, that His fierce wrath may turn away from us.
-11My sons, do not be negligent now, for the Lord has chosen you to stand before Him, to serve Him, and that you should minister to Him and burn incense."
+5Then he said to them, “Listen to me, O Levites.
+Consecrate yourselves now, and consecrate the house of the Lord, the God of your fathers, and carry the uncleanness out from the holy place.
+6For our fathers have been unfaithful and have done evil in the sight of the Lord our God, and have forsaken Him and turned their faces away from the dwelling place of the Lord, and have turned their backs.
+7They have also shut the doors of the porch and put out the lamps, and have not burned incense or offered burnt offerings in the holy place to the God of Israel.
+8Therefore the wrath of the Lord was against Judah and Jerusalem, and He has made them an object of terror, of horror, and of hissing, as you see with your own eyes.
+9For behold, our fathers have fallen by the sword, and our sons and our daughters and our wives are in captivity for this.
+10Now it is in my heart to make a covenant with the Lord God of Israel, that His burning anger may turn away from us.
+11My sons, do not be negligent now, for the Lord has chosen you to stand before Him, to minister to Him, and to be His ministers and burn incense.”

 Hezekiah groups the priests and Levites together and appeals to them to repair and cleanse the temple.
 He also requires them to purify themselves and renew their worship to God.
 He refers to what has happened as an encouragement to be restored to the Lord.